hoppscotch/docs/content/en/APIEditor.md

 #### <b> <h3 style="font-size:16px">What is CORS?</h3></b>
 <br></br>
-`CORS `or Cross-Origin Resource Sharing is a security mechanism built into modern web-browers.
+`CORS` or Cross-Origin Resource Sharing is a security mechanism built into modern web-browers.
-It may cause the following error when testing local API endpoints or some other API endpoints with Hoppscotch.
+It may cause the following error when testing local `API endpoints` or some other API endpoints with Hoppscotch.
 <br></br>

 <img src="/Resources/en/API/CORS error example.png"   alt=""/>
+<br></br>

 This is Due to the API not sending the proper API headers( `Access-Control-Allow`).
 This issue can be solved in two ways.
+<br></br>

 1. Ask whoever manages the API to add CORS support.
-2. Use Middleware like ProxyScotch and the<a href="https://chrome.google.com/webstore/detail/hoppscotch-browser-extens/amknoiejhlmhancpahfcfcfhllgkpbld?hl=en"> Hoppscotch Web Extension.</a>
+2. Use Middleware like ProxyScotch or the<a href="https://chrome.google.com/webstore/detail/hoppscotch-browser-extens/amknoiejhlmhancpahfcfcfhllgkpbld?hl=en"> Hoppscotch Web Extension.</a>

 </br>